 And, killing journalists.
 Oh, man, they had “extrajudicial journalist executions” down to an art form.
 You got your throat cut before you could even get your press credentials.
 It’s a tradition that the Mexican government proudly maintains to this day.
 In 2020, The Guardian voted Mexico, once again, the most dangerous country in the world for journalists.

 The police didn’t have time to investigate any of the murders because they were too busy committing most of the murders.
 The police recruitment posters must have said, “Tired of the day-to-day humdrum of being a decent human being?
 Do you enjoy killing people?
 Would you like to make fun new friends and torture them to death?
 If you said YES to any of these questions then do we have the job for YOU!
 So, come on by and learn more today!
-Bring proof of criminal insanity and your prison record.
+Bring proof of criminal insanity, a positive ‘can-do’ attitude and your prison record.
 Experience in homicide, arson, assault, rape, theft, B and E, kidnapping, extortion, child molestation, false imprisonment, terrorism, drug dealing, wreckless endangerment and property destruction preferred but we’re willing to train the right candidate.
 EEO.”

 The word, “Feminicidio,” entered the Mexican vernacular in 1980 due to the horrifying increase in women and girls being murdered for the crime of being female.
 The Mexican government does nothing to discourage this.
 Never has.

 When packing to fly to Mexico in 1980, I had to keep a few things in mind if I didn’t want to get thrown in a Mexican jail cell with 15 guys all named, for the occasion, Juan Garcia.
 No music cassettes on accounta rock and roll was banned what with it being subversive and having naughty sex stuff in the lyrics.
 No books because, depending on the mood of the customs agent, a copy of “Anne of Green Gables” could be considered porn and “The Little Engine That Could” might be viewed as a direct threat to the Catholic Church.
-No magazines, no newspapers, no t-shirts with words or numbers on them, no jewelry, no medicine (prescription or otherwise), no cameras and no electronic devices as bringing any of these things would indicate my obvious intent to overthrow the government and I’d end up in the big house with my 15 new best friends.
+No magazines, no newspapers, no t-shirts with words or numbers on them, no jewelry, no drugs (prescription or otherwise), no cameras and no electronic devices as bringing any of these things would indicate my obvious intent to overthrow the government and I’d end up in the big house with my 15 new best friends.

 I had a year of Spanish as a freshman in college but forgot most of it so I brought an English/Spanish translation book for the trip.
 That was my light reading on the flight.
 I thought about that Monty Python skit where some person writes an English/Hungarian translation phrase book but intentionally screws up the translations.
 As a result, this Hungarian guy walks into a British shop to buy some cigarettes, looks at the book with the intention of saying, in English, “May I buy a pack of cigarettes?”
 But, he ends up saying, “Please fondle my buttocks.”

-I think the airliner was called “Bueno Como Muerto (Good as Dead).”
+I think the airliner I took to Mexico City was called “Bueno Como Muerto (Good as Dead).”
 The pilot must’ve had an acute central nervous system disorder.
 He couldn’t keep the plane straight.
 He’d veer to one side before over-correcting to the other side before over-correcting the other way for the entire flight.
 My coffee kept spilling left and right onto my shirt the entire time.
 Plus, altitude maintenance was a challenge.
 The plane would drop straight down 200 feet for no reason other than it was exactly when I was attempting to drink the coffee so, instead of going into my mouth, the coffee went up my nose.
 Of course, the pilot would immediately over-correct causing me to spit the coffee out of my nose directly onto my pants.
 The flight attendant (referred to as the air hostess at the time) was nice enough to sell me eight shot-bottles of vodka.
 I had pretty much come to terms with the idea that this flight wasn’t going to end gracefully and I was fully prepared to die.

 I could have prepared for my certain death by asking God to forgive my multitude of sins.
 I could have written a goodbye note asking everyone I knew to forgive my multitude of sins.
 I could have asked the air hostess to forgive me for the lovely sins I contemplated each time she walked by.